ktstevick/ktstevick/Personal Projects/websites/Team Burner App/README.md

 The front end is likely going to be a single page web app.
 The back end will involve a SQL database and an API.
 Nothing too crazy.
 Pokemon teams are already shared via text, so I don't expect the actual programming to be too involved.

+3/18 -  "roster" column in "team" table seems redundant, Tera Type needs to be added.
+Leaving as is for now.
+Today we're rigging the Java!

 ### Context
 We all live in a Pokemon world!